- 1 What is the Illinois tax rate for 2021?

 - 8 How does Illinois income tax compare to other states?

-- 13 What county in Illinois has the highest taxes?
+- 13 What states have the worst taxes?

 What is the Illinois tax rate for 2021?